chuckcscccl/chuckcscccl.github.io/rustlr_project/bumpast.md

 then be able to construct and return bump-allocated structures using references of the same lifetime.

-Rustlr (since version 0.3.95) can generate such structures automatically.
+Rustlr can generate such structures automatically.
 Most of bumpalo's usage is well-encapsulated, although `bumpalo = "3"` does need to be added to the crate's dependencies.
-The easiest way to enable bumpalo is through enhancements to the [Lexsource][lexsource] structure.
+The easiest way to enable bumpalo is with the [Lexsource][lexsource] structure.
 The following code fragment demonstrates how to invoke a parser generated from an `auto-bump` grammar, [bautocalc.grammar](https://cs.hofstra.edu/~cscccl/rustlr_project/bumpcalc/bautocalc.grammar),